Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 ## Bun

-Bun is a more recent entry in the JavaScript runtime ecosystem, focused on developer experience, modern JavaScript practices and high performance.
+Bun is a more recent entry in the JavaScript runtime ecosystem released in 2021.
+It focuses on developer experience, modern JavaScript practices and high performance.
 It's built on top of JavaScriptCore and Zig. [(wikipedia)](https://en.wikipedia.org/wiki/Bun_(software))

 ### Features

 Though Bun might not match Deno's arsenal of built-in tools, it certainly elevates the developer experience (DX) beyond what Node.js offers.
 As an example, it boasts built-in TypeScript but does not type-check on its own.

-The main selling point of Bun seems to be its performance, they present a lot of benchmarks showing awesome numbers, and the package manager sure is quick.
-But in real-world applications, especially web applications, the difference might not be that significant.
+The main selling point of Bun is its performance, presenting a lot of benchmarks showing awesome numbers.
+Using bun as a package manager is a lot quicker than using the standard npm command.
+In real-world applications, especially web applications, the performance difference might not be that significant as in the benchmarks, I'm still looking for real world examples of performance improvements.

 ### Ease of Use